Domination of the rectangular queen's graph: Introduction

 \section{Introduction}

 Let $m$ and $n$ be positive integers.
 We will identify the $m \times n$ chessboard with a rectangle in the Cartesian plane, having sides parallel to the coordinate axes.
 We place the board so that the center of every square has integer coordinates, and refer to each square by the coordinates \xy\ of its center.
-Unless otherwise noted, squares have edge length one, and the board is placed so that the lower left corner has center $(1, 1)$; sometimes it is more convenient to use larger squares or to place the board with its center at the origin of the coordinate system.
-By symmetry it suffices to consider the case $m \leq n$, which we will assume throughout: the board has at least as many columns as rows.
+Unless otherwise noted, squares have edge length one, and the board is placed so that the lower left corner has center $(1, 1)$; sometimes it is more convenient to use squares of edge length two or to place the board with its center at the origin of the coordinate system.
+By symmetry it suf{\kern0pt}f{\kern0pt}ices to consider the case $m \leq n$, which we will assume throughout: the board has at least as many columns as rows.